 The northern section of Loch Etive in Gualachulain was also the setting for the camp that the trio set up near the lake in Harry Potter and the Deathly Hallows Part 1.
 After Ron leaves following the argument with Harry, Hermione ties a scarf around a tree near the lake to let Ron know they left if he returned.

 The Glen Etive area is a scenic one and offers great hiking opportunities.
 The River Etive and other local rivers here are popular with kayakers.
 Many people stop by on their way to visit the coastal town of Oban.

 A couple of attractions around Loch Etive are Dunstaffnage Castle (a 13th century castle) and Bonawe Historic Iron Furnace (18th century pig iron furnace).
 Both are open to visitors and run by Historic Scotland.
-There is a fee to visit but they are free to Historic Scotland members and those with the Historic Scotland Pass or the Heritage Pass.
+There is a fee to visit but they are free to Historic Scotland members.

 The loch stretches over 30 miles so it depends a bit on where you want to stop, but the easiest way to reach it is by car.
 It is about a 40 minute drive from the coastal town of Oban, 1 hour and 20 minute drive from Fort William, or a 3 hour and 15 minute drive from Edinburgh.

 The nearest train stations to the loch are in Taynuilt and Connel, and buses run to both of these villages as well.